Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 Sole

 The sole is the surface that surrounds the frog, extends out to the white line and forms the base of the hoof.
+A healthy sole should be firm, slightly concave, and not soft, chalky or crumbly.
+Sole depth matters — a thicker, well-developed sole provides enhanced protection and contributes to overall soundness.

 healthy horse hoof sole showing firm slightly concave surface